Read in 3 minutes

 When you launch the Vim editor, you’re in command mode.
 In this mode, you can use vim commands and navigate through the file.

-To be able to type text you need to enter into insert mode by pressing the
+To be able to type text you need to enter the insert mode by pressing the

 i key.
 This mode allows you to insert and delete characters in the same way you do in a regular text editor.